jackalopelabs/jackalopes/jackalopes-wp/README.md

 2. Open multiple browser tabs to test multiplayer
 3. Each tab will be assigned a different player type (jackalope/merc)

-## Troubleshooting

-- **Game doesn't appear**: Check if your browser supports WebGL.
-Try a different browser.
-- **Multiplayer not working**: Verify that the WebSocket server is running and accessible.
-- **Performance issues**: Use the console commands to lower graphics quality.
-- **Asset loading errors**: Check browser console for 404 errors on game assets.

 ## Implementation Notes

 This plugin uses a modern architecture with: